Total income of economic family

 Status: This standard was approved as a departmental standard on May 26, 2021.

 Total income refers to the sum of certain incomes (in cash and, in some circumstances, in kind) of the statistical unit during a specified reference period.
 The components used to calculate total income vary between:

 - Statistical units of social statistical programs such as persons, private households, census families and economic families;

 - Statistical units of business statistical programs such as enterprises, companies, establishments and locations; and

 - Statistical units of farm statistical programs such as farm operator and farm family.

 Economic family refers to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common-law union, adoption or a foster relationship.
-A couple may be of opposite or same sex.

 By definition, all persons who are members of a census family are also members of an economic family.
 Examples of the broader concept of economic family include the following: two co-resident census families who are related to one another are considered one economic family; co-resident siblings who are not members of a census family are considered as one economic family; and, nieces or nephews living with aunts or uncles are considered one economic family.

 When the mean, median or percentages are calculated for income, the units without income may be either included or excluded based on the analytic purpose.
 The units included in the calculation should be specified.